 Without a doubt, one of the main highlights of the stay at the Elephant Hills is meeting the elephants.
-Elephant Experience includes a short introduction to the Asian Elephants and history of elephants in Thailand, followed by interaction with Asia’s largest wild animal: feeding and washing the elephants.
+Elephant Experience includes a short introduction to Asian Elephants and the history of elephants in Thailand.
+This is followed by interaction with Asia’s largest wild animal: feeding and washing the elephants.

 In the past elephants were mainly used to transport heavy logs.
 However, when elephant labor was forbidden in Thailand in 1989, thousands of animals were left homeless.
 As you can imagine, the cost of keeping an unemployed domesticated elephant that eats some 250 kg of food and drinks 200 liter water per day is just too high…

 We were told that tourism helped to preserve Asian elephants from extinction.
 However, even nowadays, many elephant sanctuaries in Thailand keep their elephants chained and offer elephant riding experiences to tourists.
 Elephant Hills is very different!